 Allowance policies

-Allowance policies calculate cash supplements, premiums and other compensation that depends on when work was performed — such as evening shifts, weekend hours or work on a public holiday.
+Allowance policies calculate cash supplements, premiums and other compensation derived from an employee’s worked time — such as evening shifts, weekend hours, work on a public holiday, or extra hours and overtime against the contractual norm.
 Each policy takes the hours an employee actually worked and turns them into a number of minutes (or a scaled amount) that can be paid out as an allowance.

-Overview
+Overview (Check in/out)

 - Does this interval qualify? — defined by one or more filters (e.g. “between 17:00 and 06:00”, “Saturdays only”, “a Danish public holiday”).